rails-sqlserver/activerecord-sqlserver-adapter/README.md

 #### Native Data Type Support

 We support every data type supported by FreeTDS.
 All simplified Rails types in migrations will correspond to a matching SQL Server national (unicode) data type.
-Always check the `initialize_native_database_types` [(here)](https://github.com/rails-sqlserver/activerecord-sqlserver-adapter/blob/master/lib/active_record/connection_adapters/sqlserver/schema_statements.rb) for an updated list.
+Always check the `NATIVE_DATABASE_TYPES` [(here)](https://github.com/rails-sqlserver/activerecord-sqlserver-adapter/blob/master/lib/active_record/connection_adapters/sqlserver_adapter.rb) for an updated list.

 The following types (`date`, `datetime2`, `datetimeoffset`, `time`) all require TDS version `7.3` with TinyTDS.
 We recommend using FreeTDS 1.0 or higher which default to using `TDSVER` to `7.3`.
 The adapter also sets TinyTDS's `tds_version` to this as well if non is specified.